From The Dream To The Keys: An Outline Of The Home Buying Process

 Get A Mortgage Approval

 Once you’ve examined your budget and maybe put aside something for a down payment on the home you’ll be buying, it’s a good idea to get a mortgage approval that tells you how much you can afford.
 Most lenders call these preapprovals or prequalifications.
 The problem is that lenders often use the terms “preapproval” and “prequalification” interchangeably to mean the same thing.
-To clear up any confusion around this, our friends at Quicken Loans® have come up with a three-step system known as the Power Buying ProcessSM.
+To clear up any confusion around this, our friends at Quicken Loans® have come up with a multi-step system known as the Power Buying ProcessSM.

 In addition to your credit score, the lender also gets a look at your existing monthly debt payments from your credit report.
 Finally, you give us estimates of your income and assets.
 From that, we’re able to do a calculation of how much you can potentially afford based on your DTI.

 It’s important to note that because your income and asset statements are estimated and not verified by documentation, it’s just an estimate.
 We encourage all of our clients to take the next step.

 A Verified ApprovalSMstarts with a credit pull as well to get both your credit score and a look at your existing debt payments.
 The key here is that income and assets are verified through documentation, including W-2s, tax returns, pay stubs and bank statements to name a few.
 Those who are self-employed can use other documents as well.

 Sellers and their real estate agents consider an approval with verification of documents to be a sign of a serious buyer.
 You’ll also know exactly how much you can afford at the top end of your budget.
 You can be confident that because your documentation was verified, your offer will have strength equivalent to that of a cash buyer because the seller can make sure you’re good for the financing.
 You should feel confident too.
 If for any reason your loan doesn’t close after you get a Verified ApprovalSM, we’ll give you $1,000.2